 Cuetzalan’s men are handsome, soft-spoken, and courteous to tourists and visitors.
-Cuetzalan, its name derived from the beautiful bird known as Quetzal is a magical town in the middle of nowhere up in the sierras, in the northern part of Puebla, a Mexican state.
-It was founded 200 BC and conquered in 1522 by Spain.
+Cuetzalan, its name derived from the beautiful bird known as Quetzal, is a magical town in the middle of nowhere, up in the sierras located in the northern part of Puebla, a Mexican state.

-Traveling alone this summer in Cuetzalan, Puebla and other places through Mexico, has been safe, fun and interesting.
-Traveling to Mexico is more safe than what the news outlets have shown, and it also takes common sense from the visitors.
+Traveling alone this summer through Cuetzalan, Puebla, and other places in Mexico, I can say it has been safe, fun and interesting.
+Traveling through and within Mexico is safer than what the news outlets usually show; however, it also takes common sense from the visitors to stay safe.

-Back to the reason I am posting… I’ve found Cuetzalan’s men handsome and polite, and it was fun to see couples together, and how a man takes care of his woman, as it was good to see many indigenous women alone, working, selling, walking…so strong.
+Back to the reason I am posting… I’ve found Cuetzalan’s men handsome and polite, and it was fun to see couples together, and how a man takes care of his woman; it was also good for my heart to see many indigenous women alone, working, selling, walking…these women are so strong.

-Men or women, observing Cuetzalan’s locals was a good experience.
-Their faces are mine or yours because at the end we are all part of the same family, isn’t that true?
+Observing men and women from Cuetzalan was a good experience.
+Their faces are mine or yours because at the end, we are all part of the same family, isn’t that true?

 Text and pictures by Lupita Peimbert